 As more Australians are searching for financial products and services online, your digital presence is essential in today’s competitive market.
-But with the attention span of the average adult at just eight seconds1, you want to make sure that visitors to your website stick around for long enough to become actual clients.
+But with just a short time frame to make an impact, you want to make sure that visitors to your website stick around for long enough to become actual clients.

 So how can you know if your website is getting the attention it deserves – or if you need to make some changes so it can stand out from the crowd?
 The answer lies in Google Analytics.

 Google’s web analytics tool collects and processes information about your website’s visitors and their online behaviour.
 It enables you to track how many people are coming to your website and what they’re doing when they get there.